ahmedibrahim-lab/Paris_Olympics_2024/README.md

 - Python 3.x installed on your system.
 - PostgreSQL installed on your system.
 - Pandas, sqlachemy and psycopg2 installed on your system or within your environment.
+They can be installed using this command:
+    ```bash
+    pip install pandas sqlachemy psycopg2
+    ```

 ### Creating the database.